airbnb/chancery/README.md

           [...]
         }

-3. Create an bots team with "Pull only" permissions, give it access to the repositories to observe.
-Add `acme-chancery` to that team.
+3. Give the bot access to the repositories.
+We suggest using a team.
+   "Pull-only" is enough for S3 tarballs, but "Push & Pull" is needed for reflogs.

 #### AWS (only if you want S3 tarballs) ####